Listen to Les McKeown read this blog post:

-Used too clinically, however, systems and processes will at the least slow your growth, and at worst, push your business toward Treadmill, and into decline.
+Used too clinically or too clumsily, however, systems and processes will at the least slow your growth, and at worst, push your business toward Treadmill, and into decline.

 So, for example, you may have an accounting system that ensures your accounts receivables (A/R) are updated and a report is run on the last Thursday of the month.
-But you might benefit from a protocol that prompts the immediate production of the A/R should your cash on hand drop to less than x weeks operation burn rate.
+But you might benefit from a protocol that prompts the immediate production of the A/R report should your cash on hand drop to say, less than x weeks operational burn rate.

-Or you may have a scheduling process that people adhere to if they want to get a meeting with the CEO; but you may well benefit from a protocol that allows each VP a once-per-month ability to access the CEO’s calendar directly for a one-on-one at their request.
+Or you may have a scheduling process that people adhere to if they want to get a meeting with the CEO; but you may well benefit from a protocol that allows each VP a once-per-month ability to access the CEO’s calendar directly in order to schedule a one-on-one at their request.

 Think about your key systems and processes – which of them would benefit from one or more associated protocols?